timthepost/lume-basic-seo/README.md

 All checks are optional, and default values can be overridden.
-Like the Check URLs plugin, you can log to a file, a function, or standard output / standard error.
+Like the Check URLs plugin, you can log to a file, a function, or standard output / standard error (default).
 Options are documented in the code; all have reasonable defaults (it's easiest to just show the relevant code):

 ```ts
 interface Options {